letsencrypt/website/content/en/stats.md

     parent: about
 ---

-Normally, these statistics are updated daily.
-At present there is maintenance work underway and statistics are on hold until that work is completed.
+At present, the "Percentage of Web Pages Loaded by Firefox Using HTTPS" graph is current.
+There is maintenance work underway and the "Let's Encrypt Growth" and "Let's Encrypt Certificates Issued Per Day" statistics are not up-to-date.
+We hope to have these graphs back up and running soon.

 <div class="figure">
   <h2><a name="growth" href="#growth"